 To test the performance of the individual concepts and the collective concepts acquired by each robot, the concepts were used in an object recognition task.
 Each robot followed a predefined trajectory to recognize objects in the environment.
 The objects were detected by the robot team in the following order: cone, water bottle, vase, bottle, soda bottle and dolphin.
-Once an object is detected, the robot (i) evaluates its class using the PC (v_P^i) and SIFT (v_S^i) probability vectors and combines both probabilities using a Bayesian approach:
+Once an object is detected, the robot (i) evaluates its class using the PCA (v_P^i) and SIFT (v_S^i) probability vectors and combines both probabilities using a Bayesian approach, summarized in formula 6.